keboola/developers-docs/extend/component/implementation/python.md

 generally very efficient.
 It is recommended to implement the processing in this way because data files coming from KBC can be quite large (i.e., dozens of gigabytes).

-## Using KBC Package
+## Using Keboola Python Package
-The KBC [Python component package](https://github.com/keboola/python-component) provides a Python wrapper over the [Keboola Common Interface](https://developers.keboola.com/extend/common-interface/).
-It simplifies all tasks related to the communication of the [Docker component](https://developers.keboola.com/extend/component/) with the Keboola Connection that is defined by the Common Interface.
+The [Python component package](https://github.com/keboola/python-component) provides a Python wrapper over the [Keboola Common Interface](https://developers.keboola.com/extend/common-interface/).
+It simplifies all tasks related to the communication of the [Component](https://developers.keboola.com/extend/component/) with the Keboola Connection that is defined by the Common Interface.
 Such tasks are config manipulation, validation, component state, I/O handling, I/O metadata and manifest files, logging, etc.